joypoddar/state-hooks/README.md

 ## Tutorial - 4 - useState with object

 useState does not automatically merge and update the object.
 This is a key difference to setState which we come across in class variables.
 We have to do this manually using the spread operator.

+## Tutorial - 5 - useState with array

+The useState hook lets us add state to functional components

+In classes, the state is always an object

+With the useState hook, the stae doesn't have to be an object

+the UseState hook returns an array with 2 elements

+The first element is the current value of the state and the second element is state setter function

+New state value depends on the previous state value> You can pass a function to the setter function

+When dealing with objects or arrays, always make sure to spread your state variables and then call the setter function